 travel with only 1/3 tank or less of fresh water and as little gray and black

-water as possible.
-(The Cameo holds 12 gallons of water in
+The Cameo holds 10-12 gallons of water in

-the hot water tank, 70 gallons in the fresh water tank, and 62
+the hot water tank, about 75 gallons in the fresh water tank, and 62

 gallons in each of the gray and black water tanks.
-Multiply 206
+Multiply all

 potential gallons by 8.3+ pounds per gallon and you're talking

-serious extra weight if you haul all that water (etc.!) down the
+serious extra weight if you haul all that water and waste down

 Part of the Million Dollar Highway: